-Institutional scholarships, grants, and assistantships are awarded and applicable to fall and spring semesters only.
+NYIT Institutional scholarships, grants, and assistantships are awarded and applicable to fall and spring semesters only, unless otherwise stated.

 All registered credits, for determination of eligibility, must be applicable to the student's degree program of study.

 Students have the responsibility to request, complete, and submit all forms with necessary documentation for all financial aid programs, including scholarships, in a timely manner.